UNESCO sites

 UNESCO World Heritage Muskauer Park / Park Mużakowski

-Muskau Park has been on the UNESCO World Heritage List since 2004, and this is largely thanks to Hermann Fürst von Pückler (1785-1871).
-He created this masterpiece along the Neisse, which is now considered a classic landscape garden.
-As the founder of modern landscape design, he shaped not only Europe but also America.
-His principles are still relevant today, as his well-known textbook "Annotations on Landscape Gardening" from 1834 shows.
-This recognition of cross-border management honors the care of Pückler's cultural heritage.
+Muskau Park has been a UNESCO World Heritage Site since 2004, thanks primarily to Hermann Prince von Pückler (1785-1871).
+He created this masterpiece along the Neisse River, which is considered a classic landscape garden.
+As the founder of modern landscape design, he influenced not only Europe but also America.
+His principles remain relevant today, as demonstrated by his renowned textbook "Hints on Landscape Gardening" from 1834.
+This recognition of the park's cross-border management honors the preservation of Pückler's cultural legacy.

 UNESCO Global Geopark Muskau Fold Arch / Łuk Mużakowa

-The Muskau fold extends like a horseshoe across the triangle of Brandenburg - Saxony - Poland.
-Mostly in Germany (Brandenburg and Saxony), part of it is in the Polish Lubuskie Voivodeship.
+The Muskau Fold Belt stretches like a horseshoe across the border region of Brandenburg, Saxony, and Poland.
+Mostly in Germany (Brandenburg and Saxony), part of it lies in the Polish Lubusz Voivodeship.

-It is an impressive compressional moraine from the Ice Age, one of the most important examples of large-scale glacial-tectonic deformation.
-The name “Muskauer Fold Arch” was introduced in 1928 by geologists at the Prussian Geological State Institute.
+It is an impressive terminal moraine from the Ice Age, one of the most important examples of large-scale glacial tectonic deformation.
+The name "Muskau Fold Arc" was introduced in 1928 by geologists from the Prussian Geological Survey.

 UNESCO Biosphere Reserve Upper Lusatian Heath and Pond Landscape

-The UNESCO biosphere reserve “Upper Lusatian Heath and Pond Landscape” extends to the east of the Free State of Saxony and includes the largest contiguous pond area in Germany.
-It is embedded in a historically grown cultural landscape with a remarkably rich natural environment and plays an outstanding role in nature and species protection.
-The centuries-long tradition of pond farming has left behind a large number of ponds that are still used today primarily for carp farming.
+In the east of the Free State of Saxony lies the UNESCO Biosphere Reserve "Upper Lusatian Heath and Pond Landscape," encompassing the largest contiguous pond area in Germany.
+Nestled within a historically developed cultural landscape boasting remarkably rich natural resources, it plays a vital role in nature and species conservation.
+The centuries-long tradition of pond farming has left behind a multitude of ponds, which are still primarily used for carp farming.